Aatma Nirbhar Bharat Abhiyan

-The COVID-19 has affected Indian economy and society in varied ways.
-In order to face these adverse effects of the pandemic, the Government of India initially announced the Pradhan Mantri Garib Kalyan Yojana (PMGKY) as interim measures.
+That’s a comprehensive overview of the Atmanirbhar Bharat scheme and its objectives.
+The COVID-19 pandemic has indeed affected the Indian economy and society in various ways, and the Government of India implemented the Pradhan Mantri Garib Kalyan Yojana (PMGKY) as interim measures to address the adverse effects.